tamato/achaea_mudlet/occultist/tarot.md

 Cooldown:          3.70 seconds of balance
 Details:
 The Aeon tarot will give the curse of Chronos the Eternal to an adventurer, slowing his passage through time.

+- It seems to take 2 seconds for Aeon to "hit"
+- need to get a log of this.
+ - Aeon used time:
+ - Slows down message:
+ - Cure message:
+ - TODO Add this all to wheel too.

 -------------------------------------------------------------------------------